samborkent/plasma-solver/README.md

 * When making crazy composite targets, lithium gain too much energy

 # Change log

+09-03-21:
+* Worked on main loop, made start with collisions, no propagation yet

 06-03-21:
 * Restructure main loops to only excecute code when necessary.
 Angles get